-Our Board has also adopted a special approval policy for transactions with MSG Sports, MSG Entertainment, and MSG Networks Inc. ("MSG Networks") and their respective subsidiaries whether or not such transactions qualify as "related party" transactions described above.
-Under this policy, an Independent Committee oversees approval of all transactions and arrangements between the Company and its subsidiaries, on the one hand, and each of MSG Sports and its subsidiaries, MSG Entertainment and its subsidiaries, and MSG Networks and its subsidiaries, on the other hand, in which the amount exceeds \$1 million.
-In addition, the Audit Committee receives a quarterly update from the Company's General Counsel of all related party transactions, including transactions and arrangements between the Company and its subsidiaries on the one hand, and each of MSG Sports and its subsidiaries, MSG Entertainment and its subsidiaries, and MSG Networks and its subsidiaries, on the other hand regardless of value.
+Our Board has also adopted a special approval policy for transactions with MSG Sports, MSG Entertainment and their respective subsidiaries whether or not such transactions qualify as "related party" transactions described above.
+Under this policy, an Independent Committee oversees approval of all transactions and arrangements between the Company and its subsidiaries, on the one hand, and each of MSG Sports and its subsidiaries and MSG Entertainment and its subsidiaries, on the other hand, in which the amount exceeds \$1 million.
+In addition, the Audit Committee receives a quarterly update from the Company's General Counsel of all related party transactions, including transactions and arrangements between the Company and its subsidiaries on the one hand, and each of MSG Sports and its subsidiaries, on the other hand regardless of value.
 To simplify the administration of the approval process under this policy, the Independent Committee may, where appropriate, establish guidelines for certain of these transactions.